Coronavirus digest: 'We can get our normal lives back' in 2022, says German health minister | DW | 01.01.2022

 Here's a look at coronavirus-related news in other parts of the world:

+In Germany, around 6,500 people joined a protest on New Year's Day in the western city of Düsseldorf to demonstrate against COVID vaccinations and restrictions.
+Local police said the demonstration was peaceful and that protesters wore masks during the march.
+The demonstration comes amid rising COVID-19 cases that are being driven by the omicron variant.

-Germany vaccinated 112,000 people on New Year's Eve, bringing Germany's basic immunization rate of a minimum of two doses to 71.2% of the population, according to the Robert Koch Institute (RKI).
+German health officials said some 112,000 people were vaccinated on New Year's Eve, bringing Germany's basic immunization rate of a minimum of two doses to 71.2% of the population, according to the Robert Koch Institute (RKI).

 The RKI reports 38.7% of the population has received a booster dose of the vaccine.
 However, 25.8% or 21.5 million people, one-fourth of the population overall, remain unvaccinated.